Dark Night of the Soul

 all else, you move.

-If you feel that you are experiencing a grinding down like that described here, please email firstname.lastname@example.org to inquire about available offerings.
+If you feel that you are experiencing a grinding down like that described here, you may be interested in occasional conference calls that Jeannie has on the topic.
+Please email email@example.com to inquire about these.